How to Reuse Parts to Increase Your Engineering Efficiency

-The basic idea of folder management is to create a hierarchy of folders based on either previous projects or types of parts.
-You must determine what makes the most sense within your particular environment.
+Folder management starts with creating a hierarchy of folders based on either previous projects or types of parts.
+It’s important to determine what makes the most sense within a particular data storage environment.

-Once you determine a folder structure, take some time to create the folders and start arranging your CAD files into the new structure.
-When you get your old CAD files into the correct hierarchy, you need to create a control and approval process for future files.
+Once a folder structure is nailed down, it’s time to create the folders and start arranging CAD files.
+When old CAD files are in the correct hierarchy, it’s vital to create a governance and approval process for future file introduction.

-Even if you work by yourself, use a checklist to make sure you are classifying parts into the right folders.
-Using a checklist ensures that you can easily access your files in the future.
+Even if working alone, use a checklist to ensure parts are classified into the right folders.
+Using a checklist makes accessing files easy down the road.

 Equally as crucial as folder management is creating a logical naming convention.
 You need to create a naming convention that will help easily find and reuse parts.